Updated 29th April 2022

 You need to add your Google Analytics Tracking ID (example – UA-00000000-0) to the Shopify “Google Analytics account” field shown below.
 Your universal ID always begins with UA.

 In Q3 2021, Shopify seems to have written “You must upgrade to the latest version of Google Analytics in order to use Enhanced Ecommerce.”
 This doesn’t make sense because they still only accept the old universal analytics.
 Just place the universal analytics code in there and you will be able to enable enhanced eCommerce.

 Then tick the “Use enhanced ecommerce” setting and click save.

 4. Enable Ecommerce Tracking in Google Analytics

-After completing this step, you can go back to step 2 and check the “Use Enhanced Ecommerce” box under your tracking ID.
+After completing this step, you can go back to step 2 and enable the “Use Enhanced Ecommerce” box under your tracking ID.

 1. Open the GA4 Assistant

-If you have already created the GA4 property in the Universal method, skip to number 5.
+If you have already created the GA4 property in the Universal Analytics steps above then skip to step 5.

 From Google Analytics, go to “Admin” and select “GA4 Setup Assistant“.